 You interviewed with the hiring manager two weeks ago and thought the conversation went well.
 Yet, there’s still been no response after the interview.
 This might be due to the rise of workplace ghosting.

-Job seekers across the United States are experiencing an increase in career-related ghosting — the act of the company vanishing, going dark or pulling away at some point in the hiring process without explanation.
+Job seekers across the United States are experiencing an increase in career-related ghosting — the act of the company vanishing, going dark or pulling away at some point in the hiring process without explanation and the candidate not hearing back after the interview.
 The term arose in the dating world but perfectly applies to a phenomenon job seekers are encountering.

 From an employer’s perspective, informing people that they didn’t get the job is not particularly fun or easy.
 Instead of breaking the disappointing news of an official rejection, some employers may avoid the situation altogether or provide no response after the interview to keep you as a backup option should their top choice fall through.